-- B. If a facility has not been identified in Section 16 of this application, state the geographic area which the applicant intends to serve.
-The School is looking to serve students in the western corridor of Broward County. - C. Provide enrollment projections in the table below for each year of proposed operation.
+B. If a facility has not been identified in Section 16 of this application, state the geographic area which the applicant intends to serve.

+The School is looking to serve students in the central corridor of Broward County within or around the Plantation area.

+C. Provide enrollment projections in the table below for each year of proposed operation.
 These projections are not enrollment caps.
 Annual capacity determinations will be made by the governing board in conjunction with the sponsor per section 1002.33(10), F.S.